-By Councillor Lang for answer by the Convener of the Transport and Environment Committee at a meeting
+By Councillor Lang for answer by the Convener of the Transport and Environment Committee at a meeting of the Council on 10 December 2020

-What criteria is used by the Council to determine whether new traffic lights are required to control the flow of traffic at a road junction?
+Question What criteria is used by the Council to determine whether new traffic lights are required to control the flow of traffic at a road junction?

-The criteria for installation of traffic signals at junctions are set out by the Scottish Executive in Technical Memorandum "SH6/73 Criteria for Traffic Light Signals at Junctions".
+AnswerThe criteria for installation of traffic signals at junctions are set out by the Scottish Executive in Technical Memorandum "SH6/73 Criteria for Traffic Light Signals at Junctions".